It’s really quite simple: This is Moonbase – These are the folk who are supposed to stop the UFO’s entering the Earth’s atmosphere in the first place

 These are the Interceptors.
 They are supposed to destroy the UFO before it reaches the Earth.

-Pity there’s only 3 of them and they only have one missile each though!
+Pity there’s only three of them and they only have one missile each though!

 The squadron of three Interceptors never seemed very successful.
 Still, if they had been effective and never allowed the UFO to reach Earth the episodes would have been very short!